helloflask/flask-dropzone/README.rst

 More Detail
 -----------

-Go to `Github page
+Go to `Documentation
-<https://github.com/greyli/flask-dropzone>`_ , which you can check for more
+<https://flask-dropzone.readthedocs.io/en/latest/>`_ , which you can check for more
 details.